carolinecorbieres/ArtlasCatalogues/2_OCR/1_eval_txt/README.md

 * `<b> < > < > </b>` --------------> `<b> < > <b> </b>` : corrected, but the original example is ambiguous (could be either `<b> </b> <b> </b>` or `<b> <i> </i> </b>`);
 * `<b> < > </ > </b>` -------------> `<b> <> </> </b>`.

-### TO DO
+### Related tasks

-* Correct automatically the malformed tags in the ALTO-XML files, and run the `corr_ALTO.sh` script (cf. [here](https://github.com/ljpetkovic/OCR-cat/tree/master/ALTO_XML_trans/scripts));
+* Automatic correction of the malformed tags in the ALTO-XML files, using the `corr_ALTO.sh` script (cf. [here](https://github.com/ljpetkovic/OCR-cat/tree/GROBID_eval/ALTO_XML_trans/scripts));
-* Correct manually the text and the tags not recognised properly by the OCR model;
+* Manual correction of the text and the tags not recognised properly by the OCR model;
-* Add more test data to check the generalisability of the code;
+* Adding more test data to check the generalisability of the code;